Nullim/notes-crud/README.md

 ## Getting Started
 Before running the app, you need:

-- to set up the database configuration
+- To set up the database configuration

-- have node and npm installed
+- Have Node and npm installed

+- Have the MySQL command line interface installed on your PC.

+If you don't meet some or any of these requisites, head to the "Running the App" section below.

+## Instructiones

 1. Clone this repository to your local machine.
 2. Modify the `backend/src/database/dbConfig.js` file with the following content: